Remonstrants: Institutionalization

 The doctrine of the Remonstrants was embodied in 1621 in a Confession written by Episcopius, their major theologian.
 This Confession serves as a base for the Remonstrant church since his return to the Netherlands in 1626.
 It confirms the opinion of the remonstrants already expressed in 1618.

 Jan Uytenbogaert gave to the Remonstrants a catechism and regulated their church order.
 Their seminary in Amsterdam had distinguished pupils, including Curcellaeus, Limborch, Wetstein, and Le Clerc.
 Their school of theology, which grew more liberal and even rationalistic, forcefully debated the official Dutch Reformed state church and other Christian denominations.

-After the death of Maurice of Orange in 1625 some exiles returned.
+After the death of Maurice of Orange in 1625, some exiles returned.
 The government became convinced that they posed no danger to the state, and in 1630 they were formally allowed to reside again in all parts of the Republic.
 They were not, however, officially allowed to build churches until the establishment of the Batavian Republic in 1795.
 Until then they held their services in so-called Schuilkerken (house churches).

 Liberalism

-In the mid-19th century, the Remonstrant Brotherhood was influenced by liberalism, which in Holland was embodied by Petrus Hofstede de Groot (1802-1886).
+In the mid-19th century, the Remonstrant Brotherhood was influenced by liberalism, which in the Netherlands was embodied by Petrus Hofstede de Groot (1802–1886).
 His theology had a wide audience in Europe, which is characteristic of the romantic phase of Christian humanism; in the Netherlands, this line of thought has been represented by the "theologians of Groningen" since 1830.

-De Groot sums up the purpose of this movement of which he is the leader by writing that "the most important thing in Christianity is the revelation and the education as given by God in Jesus Christ, so as to make us more and more like God".
-The "Groningers" reject the dogma of the Trinity, predestination and expiatory justice of God.
-They recognize the dual divine and human nature and the ability of man to fulfill God's will with His help.

-Early Remonstrants theological legacy
+Early Remonstrants’ theological legacy

 Most of the early Remonstrants followed classical Arminianism.
-However they are not the only Protestants who can be considered Arminian or who are called Arminians.
+However, they are not the only Protestants who can be considered Arminian or who are called Arminians.
 Arminianism is a minority within the Reformed confession, but it really belongs to the larger, cross-denominational current of synergism, that is to say, historic, majority Christianity.
 As Arminianism, it made inroads into the Church of England.
 As a broader synergism, it appears in Methodism, the General Baptists, the Adventist Church, the Holiness movement, Pentecostalism, the Charismatic movement, and a number of other Protestant denominations.